phamquiluan/RCAEval/README.md

 ## Installation

-We maintain 3 environments for different methods that could be installed easily as follows.
+We maintain 3 separate environments due to the dependency constraints of certain methods: `default`, `rcd` and `fges`.
+The `default` environment can be easily installed as follows.
+Detailed installation instructions for all environments can be found in [INSTALL.md](INSTALL.md).

 ### Pre-installation